-The general goal with credit card churning is to earn as many points as possible in a short amount of time, while also keeping your credit card costs down.
+The goal of credit card churning is to earn as many points as possible in a short amount of time, while also keeping your credit card costs down.
 In theory, as long as you meet the bonus point spend requirements, pay off the balance in full and cancel the card, you can avoid or limit the interest charges and annual fees.

 However, credit card churning in Australia can impact your credit score, with each card you apply for leaving a hard enquiry on your credit file.
 Some bonus point offers also have restrictions around who is eligible, especially if you've had a card with the same provider in the past 12 to 18 months.
-So, before deciding if you want to collect points through churning, let's take a look at the finer points of this strategy.
+So, before deciding if you want to collect points by credit card churning, let's take a look at the finer details of this strategy.

 How does credit card churning work?